 Historian asks what the ICC’s indictment could mean for the US president.

-However, Ankara is under pressure to become a member as part of negotiations to join the European Union
+Turkey, who is a member of the North Atlantic Treaty Organisation (Nato) has not ratified the treaty forming the ICC, but is under pressure to become a member as part of negotiations to join the European Union.

 ICC judges could take weeks or months to issue a warrant, but have never failed to issue one after it was requested by the prosecutor.

-International experts estimate about 200,000 people have died and 2.5 million have been driven from their homes since mostly non-Arab fighters took up arms in early 2003 accusing the central government in Khartoum of neglect.
+International experts estimate some 200,000 people have died and 2.5 million were driven from their homes in Darfur since mostly non-Arab fighters took up arms in early 2003 accusing central government in Khartoum of neglect.

-The summit is being hosted to help energy-thirsty Turkey tap into the African continent’s vast resources.
+The summit in Istanbul is expected to be attended by leaders from 40 African countries, as energy-thirsty Turkey seeks to tap into the African continent’s vast resources.

-Turkey, which has signed liquefied gas agreements with Algeria, is seeking to boost investments and trade with sub-saharan Africa, following similar moves by China and India.
+Turkey, which has signed liquefied gas agreements with Algeria, is seeking to boost investments and trade with sub-saharan Africa, following similar moves by emerging